 Why hasn’t the district fixed all of the maintenance problems in the past?

 Just like a house the district buildings require ongoing maintenance which is accounted for in the basic budget.
 The levy provides the district a way to gradually repair and replace items.
 One of the most expensive examples is the metal roof.
 Several years ago the maintenance supervisor received several bids to fix the roof properly, the bids were around $1 million dollars.
-Last summer we received bids to place a temporary seal on part of the roof which was around $100,000.
+Two summers ago we received bids to place a temporary seal on part of the roof which was around $100,000.
 The district decided that the taxpayers would not vote for a bond so we continue to repair what we can.
 The district repairs as many issues as possible until the money runs out for each fiscal year.
-This year we made significant progress on what we could repair with ESSER II and III funds.
+Last year we made significant progress on what we could repair with ESSER II and III funds.
 The ESSER funds have enabled the district to repair, replace, and update our HVAC system for around $170,000.
 These repairs and updates save local tax payers.
 The district has a maintenance supervisor and a helper, during the winter they spend most of their time removing snow and ice.

 How are funds spent on athletics, clubs, and extracurricular activities and why aren’t they funded in the regular budget?